martinhbramwell/CellMergeWorkAround/README.md

 Usage
 ------

-    usage: generate_CSV_File.py [-h] [-t GOOGLE_SERVICE] -k WORKBOOK_KEY
+	usage: generate_CSV_File.py [-h] [-il IMMEDIATE_LOAD] -ssk WORKBOOK_KEY -si
-                                [-s SHEET_IDS] (-a GAUTH | -u GOOGLE_UID)
-                                [-p GOOGLE_PWD]
+		                    SHEET_IDS -ue USER_EMAIL -ci CLIENT_PROJECT
+		                    [-ce CLIENT_EMAIL] [-st GOOGLE_SERVICE]
+		                    [-sn SHEET_NAME] [-sat SMTP_ACCESS_TOKEN]
+		                    [-cs CLIENT_SECRET] [-am AUTH_METHOD]
+		                    [-srt SMTP_REFRESH_TOKEN] [-ru REDIRECT_URI]

 	A tool for getting the row span, column span & / or border style data of one or more sheets in a Google Drive Spreadsheet.
 (Note that for command line access, Google requires client authentication *even if* a document is "Public to anyone on the web").
+If OAuth2 arguments are configured and "-i/--immediate_load" is indicated, then the CSV file will be pushed into the same spreadsheet from which the data was first read.

 	optional arguments:
-      -h, --help            show this help message and exit -t GOOGLE_SERVICE, --service_type GOOGLE_SERVICE
+	  -h, --help            show this help message and exit -il IMMEDIATE_LOAD, --immediate_load IMMEDIATE_LOAD
+		                The name for the sheet in the target workbook to be created/replaced with the generated CSV.
+(Default :
+		                Null)
+	  -ssk WORKBOOK_KEY, --spreadsheet_key WORKBOOK_KEY
+		                The key parameter taken from URL of the spreadsheet.
+		                (Required.)
+	  -si SHEET_IDS, --sheet_ids SHEET_IDS
+		                A comma separated list of sheet identifiers of the single sheet to be accessed, eg 0,1,8,4,3.
+	  -ue USER_EMAIL, --user_email USER_EMAIL
+		                This is the GMail account of the spreadsheet owner.
+	  -ci CLIENT_PROJECT, --client_id CLIENT_PROJECT
+		                This is the Client ID you get from Google's API console.
+	  -ce CLIENT_EMAIL, --client_email CLIENT_EMAIL
+		                This is the GMail account that will be used for SMTP communication with spreadsheet owners.
+(Can't be used with 'service_authentication'
+	  -st GOOGLE_SERVICE, --service_type GOOGLE_SERVICE
 		                If you intend to work with something other than a spreadsheet you'll need to change this.
 (Default :
 		                'wise')
-      -k WORKBOOK_KEY, --spreadsheet_key WORKBOOK_KEY
+	  -sn SHEET_NAME, --sheet_name SHEET_NAME
-                            The key parameter taken from URL of the spreadsheet.
+		                The name of the sheet to create/replace.
+(Required.
-                            (Required!)
-      -s SHEET_IDS, --sheet_ids SHEET_IDS
-                            A comma separated list of sheet identifiers of the single sheet to be accessed, eg 1,8,4,3.
-(Default : 0) -a GAUTH, --service_authentication GAUTH
-                            The 'Auth' parameter returned by Google Client Login.
-                            (Can't be used with 'user_id')
-      -u GOOGLE_UID, --user_id GOOGLE_UID
-                            Thi is the Google user's email address.
-(Can't be used with 'service_authentication')
-      -p GOOGLE_PWD, --user_passwd GOOGLE_PWD
-                            The Google user's password
+		                Default : meta_patches)
+	  -sat SMTP_ACCESS_TOKEN, --smtp_access_token SMTP_ACCESS_TOKEN
+		                The token you get from Google that allows you to use your own GMail account as an SMTP server, without needing to use your username and password.
+	  -cs CLIENT_SECRET, --client_secret CLIENT_SECRET
+		                The Client Secret you get from Google's API console.
+	  -am AUTH_METHOD, --auth_method AUTH_METHOD
+		                Can be either 'ForDevices', 'InstalledApp' or
+		                'ToBeDropped' (to edit storage to drop the connection between project and user)
+	  -srt SMTP_REFRESH_TOKEN, --smtp_refresh_token SMTP_REFRESH_TOKEN
+		                This refreshes the access token that refreshes your authorization to use your GMail account as an SMTP server without having to ask you again.
+	  -ru REDIRECT_URI, --args.redirect_uri REDIRECT_URI
+		                This is the Redirect URI you get from Google's API console.